LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 to.

-**Files.** Note that not all the intermediate files produced by the cleaning are present in this repository.
-The missing files are mainly redundant .FNA files or heavy (\>100 Mo) blast output tables.
-The most important files are however included.
+**Files.** Note that not all the intermediate files produced by the cleaning process are present in this repository.
+The missing files are some intermediate .FNA files or heavy (\>100 Mo) blast output tables.
+The most important files are still included.

 **Dependencies**